 When you have a business, you have a brand.
 Your brand is your face to the world: a visual representation of who you are and what you do.
 It is what people use to recognise and develop loyalty to your business.
-Today we're going to explain why business branding is important and share some tips from professional graphic designer Janelle Changuion of Inkee Press.
+Today we're going to explain why business branding is important and share some tips from graphic designer Janelle.

 There's more to your business' branding than your logo.
-We asked Janelle from Inkee Press to explain it for us:
+We asked Janelle to explain it for us:

 "Branding is important for businesses of all shapes and sizes.
 A big mistake I see too often is small businesses only investing in a logo design that they slop onto a poorly designed business card and think that's all that's required to build a brand.
 They have no consistency or authenticity and end up making their business look unprofessional and clumsy.

 So what is branding if it’s not a logo and some colours?
 Your brand is how your client or customers see you, from the way your logo looks, the colours you use, they way you speak on social media, and the over all experience your customer receives.

 Your vision - your voice - your visuals = your brand

 In this day and age, you’re competing not only with local businesses but on a global scale, so having a consistent brand identity needs some serious attention.

 People share and talk about the brands they love, they won’t talk about a business that they can’t remember.

 Branding is important to your business because it creates trust, builds value, improves recognition and in turn, connects you to your customers on an emotional level."